vapinedo/Javascript-Jasmine-Simple-Calculator/README.md

 ```
 ## 5. Test Launcher :: Setup and Teardown

-Setup and teardown are jasmine lice cycle methods for the test suite ( describe method )
+Setup and teardown are Jasmine lice cycle methods for the test suite ( describe method )

 ### Setup methods